intmus/inttheory19-20/_15-further-secondary-functions/b1-ex-nondomsecondary.md

 The second chord, the A minor triad, is clearly a vi chord in the key of C major.
 It is worth noting however, that because this chord is followed by a secondary dominant, this chord also functions perfectly in the secondary key as a non-dominant secondary function.
 The third chord is a  V</sup>7</sup>/V which tonicizes the key of G major.
 If you extend this key backwards, the A minor chord functions as a ii/V chord.

-I would never label this as anything other than a vi chord in C major, because it is fulfilling its standard diatonic function in every way.
-However, this should further illustrate how fluid harmony can become when thinking of the relationships between keys and voice-leading.
+You do not need to label this as anything other than a vi chord in C major, because it is fulfilling its standard diatonic function in every way.
+However, this further illustrates how fluid harmony can become when thinking of the relationships between keys and voice-leading.